B. K. Ross, Ph.D., M.D., M. Sinanan, M.D., W. T. Hurley, M.D., et al.

 Using existing military/civilian facilities and networks, to develop, validate and execute distributed training, assessment and rehabilitation for physicians, healthcare providers and soldiers of the WTU.
 This will assist in training physicians prior to deployment and retrain physicians redeployed from OEF/OIF and reset wounded soldiers - there are identical civilian uses for retraining after pregnancy or sabbatical and meeting MoC.
 Research in new curricula and simulators, assessment and analytical tools, and adaptation of skills training to a distributed network will provide access to remote areas.

 The new compliance mandates must be met by both civilian and military healthcare professionals.
 Retraining redeployed physicians and reset training of injured soldiers has counterparts in civilian training and patient treatment areas.
-ISIS and MAMC can leverage previous investments in skills centers and networking to meet the mandates and treat our soldiers.
+WISH and MAMC can leverage previous investments in skills centers and networking to meet the mandates and treat our soldiers.
 Patient safety is improved with better trained physicians who make fewer errors due to simulation, team training and continuity of care and directly by providing reset training to soldiers at home.